Father Michael Romero

 - 3/15/1990-6/17/2000: Leave of Absence

-Summary of Sexual Abuse Allegations against Father Michael C. Romero:
+Summary of Sexual Abuse Allegations against Father Michael Romero:

-The first allegation of sexual abuse against Father Michael C. Romero surfaced in June 2013.
-A memorandum indicated that the Diocese of Pittsburgh received a telephone call from a woman that advised that her boyfriend was sexually abused by Romero when Romero was assigned to Immaculate Conception.
+Father Michael Romero was ordained a priest in 1977, who served in the Diocese of Pittsburgh.
+According to media reports, in January 2012, a man alleged that Father Romero sexually abused him when he was a parishioner of Immaculate Conception in Washington PA, where the priest was assigned from 1978 to 1982.
+A memorandum indicated that the Diocese of Pittsburgh received a telephone call from a woman that advised her boyfriend was sexually abused by Romero when Romero was assigned to Immaculate Conception.

 The woman advised that her boyfriend’s mother had previously contacted the Diocese of Pittsburgh to report the abuse and to obtain referral information to help her son.
 The mother had provided some information about her son and asked if the Diocese would be able to help him.
 It was represented that the Diocese of Pittsburgh provided the mother with some referral information for the area in which her son lived.
 There was no report about the allegation made at that time.